 On June 14, 2011, we issued an aggregate of 3,145,800 units under a brokered private placement for aggregate gross proceeds of \$5,636,170 (CDN\$5,505,150) at a price of \$1.79 (CDN\$1.75) per unit, with each unit consisting of one share of our common stock and one-half of one common share purchase warrant, with each whole warrant entitling the holder to purchase one additional share of our common stock at an exercise price of CDN\$2.25 per share until June 14, 2013.
+The remaining warrants expired unexercised on June 14, 2013.
 In connection with the offering, we issued an aggregate of 220,206 broker warrants, with each broker warrant entitling the holder thereof to purchase one share of our common stock at an exercise price of CDN\$1.75 per share until December 14, 2012.
 We follow the guidance in ASC 815-40-15, and record the warrants issued as derivative instruments due to their exercise price being denominated in a currency other than our U.S. Dollar functional currency.
-The fair value of the derivative instruments is revalued at the end of each reporting period using the Binomial method, and the change in fair value of the derivative liability is recorded as a gain or loss in our consolidated statements of operations.
+The fair value of the derivative instruments is revalued at the end of each reporting period using the Binomial Model, and the change in fair value of the derivative liability is recorded as a gain or loss in our consolidated statements of operations.
+At April 30, 2014 the fair value of the derivative liability was \$nil (2013: \$93,057).

 We periodically enter into foreign currency forward contracts, not designated as hedging instruments, to protect us from fluctuations in exchange rates.
-As of April 30, 2013, we had \$2,000,000 of notional value foreign currency forward contracts maturing through October 1, 2013.
+During the year ended April 30, 2014, we entered into various foreign currency forward contracts that matured through February 28, 2014.
+As of April 30, 2014, we had no foreign currency forward contracts.
+As of April 30, 2013, we had \$2,000,000 of notional value foreign currency forward contracts that matured through October 1, 2013.
 Notional amounts do not quantify risk or represent assets or liabilities of our company, but are used in the calculation of cash settlements under the contracts.
-The fair value marked to market gain (loss) of forward contracts as of April 30, 2013 is \$9,830.
+The fair value of forward contracts as of April 30, 2014 is \$nil.